 - 1. Individual perspectives are significant to learning - 2.
 Body, mind, and emotions are integrated. - 3.
-A purpose in education is to encourage self-learning/teaching. - History and culture can be learned and taught through dancing and/or observing dance. - Knowledge gained through subjective experience and inner/somatic awareness practices can lead to self-empowerment. - Somatic education can offer tools to create and to navigate personal and social change. - 7.
-Somatic education can offer tools to navigate life.
+A purpose in education is to encourage self-learning/teaching. - 4.
+History and culture can be learned and taught through dancing awareness practices can lead to self-empowerment.